-That fall I went to high school and my conductor became my vocal teacher.
-I had to join another choir in order to keep singing in high school, and it was a program my older sister swore by.
-A lot of the faces I knew, friends of my sister's, friends from choir, and peers in my own grade.
+That fall I started in high school, and my choir conductor became my vocal teacher.
+To stay in the vocal program at my high school I had to join another choir.
+Despite my hesitation, my older sister swore by this program.
+There were a lot of the faces I knew; friends of my sister's, friends from choir, and peers in my own grade.

 And my school choir.
 These people became my family.
 I spent an inordinate amount of time in choir at school.
-In the vocal room, practice rooms, and auditorium (singing in stairwells during exam session and the strings and bands students took all the practice rooms).
-The people in that choir I owe so much to, for getting me through incredibly hard times.
+In the vocal room, practice rooms, and auditorium (singing in stairwells during exam season when the strings and bands students took all the practice rooms).
+I owe so much to the people in that choir for getting me through some incredibly hard times.
 They bore the brunt of my worst days and I am so grateful for them.

-I joined choir to find an outlet and stayed because I fell in love with the people.
+I joined choir to find an outlet and stayed because I fell in love with the people the music.
 Choir is the "team sport" of singing.
 You have your coach - your conductor, your captain - your section leader, and your teammates.
 Throughout my high school career I traveled to two different countries in choirs, sang in six different choirs, became a teaching assistant, a section leader, but most importantly, I made friends that I still tell everything to, because things aren't important if you're not with people you love.
-Granted, I still sight sing like a tone deaf cat, I got way more out of my experience in choir than anyone can ever teach me.
+Granted, I still sight sing like a tone deaf cat, I got so much out of my choir experience that I could not have found anywhere else.